-Welcome to the home of Betting Exchange Guide where we will aim to get you ready for the incredible betting opportunites of the Euro 2016 competition and beyond.
+Welcome to the home of Betting Exchange Guide where we will aim to get you ready for the incredible betting opportunites that are all around us, every day!

 We’ve put together some of the brightest and most influential minds of the industry to create an all encompassing guide to the betting exchange world.
 Many resources do a good job of making betting exchanges seem over complicated but we’re here to show you how simple it is to get started and benefit from all there is to offer from the betting exchange industry.

 There really aren’t a lot of betting exchanges out there but we have each exchange reviewed and ranked outlining the pro’s and con’s of each exchange.
 We also discuss the latest promotions offered at these exchanges and explain how you can use these to springboard your starting balance to give you every chance possible to succeed because as you may suspect, there’s so much more to betting exchanges than simply placing bets.
 See the full reviews below: